Can cervical spine instability cause cardiovascular-like attacks, heart palpitations and blood pressure problems?

 The idea that upper cervical spine instability impacts heart rate variability and this may be a culprit of your symptoms, is not a new idea.

 The idea that upper cervical spine instability impacts heart rate variability and this may be a culprit of your symptoms, is not a new idea.
-In our 27 years of helping patients with problems related to the cervical spine, we have seen these symptoms many times.
+In our over 30 years of helping patients with problems related to the cervical spine, we have seen these symptoms many times.
 Yet medical research is not yet that abundant.
-In our own peer-reviewed published studies we have been able to document cervical neck ligament damage as a possible cause of low HRV as to when cervical neck ligaments are damaged or weakened by wear and tear damage or injury, they allow the upper cervical instability that can impinge on the cervical nerves.
+In our own peer-reviewed published studies we have been able to document cervical neck ligament damage as a possible cause of low HRV when cervical neck ligaments are damaged or weakened by wear and tear damage or injury, they allow the upper cervical instability that can impinge on the cervical nerves.
 We will be citing this research below.
 First, we will explore some independent research.

-In April 2011, in the medical journal Spine, (1) Doctors at the Department of Neurosurgery, National Institute of Mental Health and Neuro Sciences in India examined patients with suspected autonomic nervous system (ANS) and cervical compressive myelopathy.
+In April 2011, in the medical journal Spine, (11) Doctors at the Department of Neurosurgery, National Institute of Mental Health and Neuro Sciences in India examined patients with suspected autonomic nervous system (ANS) and cervical compressive myelopathy.
 The researchers noted, “there are no studies on compressive myelopathies.”

 So what does nerve compression do?

 - The researchers evaluated 29 adult patients with cervical compressive myelopathy.